kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

       return static_cast<typename std::string&&>(arg);
     }

-And again as before, this casts arg to rvalue reference that does not have a name.
+Again as before, this casts arg to an rvalue reference that does not have a name.

 std::move() Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~